 The elevation is another crucial aspect to consider when buying a personal weather station.
 It’s important on a small scale, as in how high up from the ground it has to be in order to provide accurate temperature changes.
 Even some of the best weather stations are thrown off when placed on asphalt or concrete as they take higher readings due to the heat emanating from the surface.

-Elevation is also important in terms of geographical location.
+The elevation is also important in terms of geographical location.
 The best personal weather station for the suburbs probably won’t do much for your cabin at the top of the mountain.

 The alarms on the best weather stations can notify you on your computer or your smartphone and in some cases even on your personal robot, like Alexa.
-That way you’re quickly apprised of changes in wind conditions, rainfall, atmospheric pressure, temperature, humidity, and even solar radiation levels.
+That way you’re quickly apprised of changes in wind conditions, rainfall, barometric changes, atmospheric pressure, temperature, humidity, and even solar radiation levels.

 The accuracy of personal weather stations depends largely on the quality of the measuring instruments.
 However, in high-end weather stations, software applications are also important in determining the accuracy of the weather forecast.